10kh-at-rb/poodr/README.md

 1. Copy and paste the code you want to use.
 This is bad because you then have to maintain that code in two or more places.
 If anything changes you have to go everywhere that code is written to change it.

 2. Reuse the class anyway.
 If you wrote the class in such a way that you can just use the things you want out of it, you can just reuse it.
-This is even worse because your class has many reasons to change and any change can break things without any clear reason why.
+This is even worse because your class has many reasons to change and any change can break things without any clear way to figure out why.
 Your code stops being transparent.

 These are the reasons to work toward the SRP.